Turning Sustainable Practice into Reality

 Our work addresses sustainability issues from the regional level down to the building.
 We know that creating the sustainable city cannot happen within only a single discipline, and that’s why SCI is grounded in a cross-disciplinary approach to solving community sustainability issues.

 The Sustainable City Year Program (SCYP) is back in the Willamette Valley and is working with the City of Albany, Oregon for the 2016-17 academic year.
-The City of Albany and the University of Oregon are planning more than 20 projects for students, ranging from park and building design to economic development to community development.
-Starting in September, students from over 10 disciplines at the UO will work closely with the Albany community for the next year.
+The partnership is launching with a Kick-Off event and you are invited!

 The SCI-China program welcomes five new visiting scholars from China this year.
 These new visiting scholars are from Chengdu Institute of Planning and Design and China Railway Eryuan Engineering Group Co.
 LTD. They are professional planners specialized in economic development, transportation planning and analysis, and landscape design.
 During their 9-month stay here at Oregon, these scholars will learn about planning issues of their interests via opportunities to take classes and conduct research on campus, have guided visits to various projects, and engage in experience-sharing with Oregon planning professionals.

 The visiting scholar program is organized by SCI-China, a platform dedicated to a multi-faceted engagement with Chinese professionals, professional institutions, and leading universities on sustainability-related research, education and training activities.